rsyncOSX/mydocsy/content/en/docs/Important.md

 {{< alert color="warning" >}}

-The \`—delete\` parameter enables rsync to maintain 100% synchronization between the source and destination directories.
-When a file is deleted from the source directory, the \`—delete\` parameter instructs rsync to delete the corresponding file from the destination directory.
-Conversely, if the \`—delete\` parameter is disabled, the destination directory will contain additional data after deleting files from the source directory.
+The \`—delete\` parameter enables rsync to maintain 100% synchronization between the source and destination.
+When a file is deleted from the source, the \`—delete\` parameter instructs rsync to delete the corresponding file from the destination.
+Conversely, if the \`—delete\` parameter is disabled, the destination  will contain additional data after deleting files from the source.

 Therefore, it is essential to determine whether the \`—delete\` parameter is enabled or disabled.
 Enabling the \`—delete\` parameter ensures complete synchronization between the source and destination directories.